peteroupc/peteroupc.github.io/random.md

 ## Shuffling

-A deterministic random number generator (DRNG) can't generate more permutations of random number sequences than its period.
+A deterministic random number generator (DRNG) can't generate more permutations of random number sequences than its _period_.
 A DRNG can't generate all permutations of a list if the factorial of its size is greater than the DRNG's period.
 This means that the items in a shuffled list of that size will never appear in certain orders when that DRNG is used to shuffle it.

-A DRNG with period 264, for example, can't generate all permutations of a list with more than 20 items; with period 2128, more than 34 items; with period 2226, more than 52 items; and with period 2256, more than 57 items.
+A DRNG with period 2<sup>64</sup>, for example, can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.

 When shuffling more than 20 items, a concerned application would be well advised to use an unpredictable-random implementation.